Updated as of January 2020

 Bicycle is also a good option to get around the town (not recommended in going around the temples if you only have limited time).
 You may look for bike rental shops near your hotel, which would cost around USD2 a day.
 To avoid being scammed, it’s best to arrange the bike rental with your hotel staff or with KLOOK using this link: Siem Reap Bicycle Rental.

-Here are some of the best attractions you can find in Siem Reap:
+Below are some of the best attractions and tourist spots you can find in Siem Reap.
+If you want to know the best temples in Angkor Archaeological Park, click here.

 ANGKOR NATIONAL PARK